Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Trace the radial, median, and ulnar nerves as they cross the elbow and travel down the forearm and into the hand.
 Understand the role of each nerve in innervating specific parts of the forearm and hand to understand the results of damage.

 - Trace the ulnar and radial arteries through the forearm and into the hand.
-Locate the common, anterior and posterior interosseous branches of ulnar artery.
+Locate the common, anterior and posterior interosseous branches of the ulnar artery.

 - Transect and reflect the deep flexors to expose the pronator quadratus muscle.
 Understand its role along with pronator teres muscle.